canonical/ubuntu-mir/README.md

 Please note that we have a code of conduct in place for all contributors to this repository.
 By contributing, you agree to abide by the [Ubuntu Code of Conduct](https://launchpad.net/codeofconduct).

-Thank you for considering contributing to the Ubuntu documentation!
+Thank you for considering contributing to Ubuntu!